ChengYehLIOU/HDR-Deghosting-Using-Motion-Registration-Free-Fusion-in-the-Luminance-Gradient-Domain/README.md

 # HDR Deghosting Using Motion-Registration-Free Fusion in the Luminance Gradient Domain
-HDR Deghosting Using Motion-Registration-Free Fusion in the Luminance Gradient Domain Published in VCIP2020.
+HDR Deghosting Using Motion-Registration-Free Fusion in the Luminance Gradient Domain.

+Published in VCIP2020.
 You may refer to the following link for the detail of this paper.

 https://ieeexplore.ieee.org/document/9301844